Three Proven Methods to Reinforce a Marble Slab

-The mesh can be used on mosaic tiles, but for another purpose is to hold mosaic pieces together and on proper distance.
+The mesh can be used on mosaic tiles, but for another purpose is to hold mosaic pieces together and at a proper distance.

 2. Rodding or Armoring.

 Reinforcement with metal or fiberglass rods.
 The rods are inserted into previously cut grooves.
-Such rods installed in places where maximum load and sagging may occur.
-For example, on bar-top, by a sink, or for crack repair endurance.
+Such rods are installed in places where maximum load and sagging may occur.
+For example, on a bar top, by a sink, or for crack repair endurance.

-The rodding requires a professional approach, proper equipment, and in the case when it installed by a sink has one significant drawback, the metal rod (not fiberglass) can react with moisture and start rusting and expanding that can lead to cracking as a result.
+The rodding requires a professional approach and proper equipment, and in the case when it is installed by a sink has one significant drawback, the metal rod (not fiberglass) can react with moisture and start rusting and expanding which can lead to cracking as a result.

 3. Plate Supporting or Wood Substrate Method.

 This method is attaching and gluing a marble table to a plywood or metal base.
 The plate supporting is widely used on Knoll tables.
 The wood substrate method is often used on custom or “made in-home” tables.

-On commercial areas like a store, restaurant, pizzeria, etc., you can find a counter supported by stainless steel bases and frames.
+In commercial areas like a store, restaurants, pizzerias, etc., you can find a counter supported by stainless steel bases and frames.

 Professional reinforcement will help to increase the physical strength of stone and as a result, extend its service life.